OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 ## Conclusion

-There are a lot of initial steps to configuring Pulumi, but as you can see, it's super powerful.
+There are a lot of initial steps to configuring Pulumi, but as you can see, it's very powerful.
 You can take a programming language that you enjoy using and create the infrastructure or services you need in an environment.

 In [part two](/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-2/index.md), I'll show you how to package the Go code and deploy it with Octopus Deploy.